by Keith Webster

 In an era when the most common method of copying and distributing educational resources was with the photocopier, Canadian universities and K-12 educational authorities entered into a series of agreements with Access Copyright (previously CanCopy), an agency representing various publishers in Canada outside Quebec.
 This system established a per-page rate for copying without the requirement to seek out and obtain permission from individual creators.
 In return for this payment Access Copyright provided license to copy works within its repertoire.
 There is some controversy over whether Access Copyright represents as wide a range of works as has been asserted and whether they are able to license the digital reproduction of these works.

-If you are a K-12 teacher your institution probably has an agreement with Access Copyright to allow educational copying within certain limits.
+If you are a K-12 teacher your institution may have an agreement with Access Copyright to allow educational copying within certain limits.
 If you teach in a post-secondary institution it may have an agreement with Access Copyright though many have opted not to renew these agreements.
-Typically this system allows the copying of part of a work (ie. one chapter of a book, one article from a journal and up to 20% of a work) for one class at a time.
+Typically this system allows the copying of part of a work (ie. one or two chapters of a book, one article from a journal and up to 20% of a work) for one class at a time.
 There are various requirements to record this copying and you will likely have to clear these copies at your institution.
-Access Copyright has applied for a mandatory tariff that would essentially require all post-secondary institutions to pay into their service.
-This application was still being adjudicated at the Copyright Board in the Fall of 2015.

 Use a Portion of a Work Under a Fair Dealing Provision